rowg/BML-Range-Series-Archive-Generator/README.md

 The site name is used to match range series filenames and to name the output file: filelist_site.
 You may check and edit the filelist, primarily to remove files you dont want to archive before the next step.

-2. Build an archive from a filelist.
+2	Build an archive from a filelist.

-./runlist site archive filelist
+`./runlist site archive filelist`

 The runlist script builds or extends an archive directory with files listed in filelist.
 	site is the four letter site code used in filenames.